 Microsoft Word allows you to search for text in the document to easily find what you are looking for.
-You do not have to go through all those thousand words to find a specific text or term that you want to edit.
+You do not have to go through all those thousand-word pages to find a specific text or term that you want to edit.
+It is rather simple finding what you are looking for using the in-built features provided by Microsoft on their document editing application.
 In this article, we are going to look at the methods that you can use to search in Microsoft Word easily and effectively.

 Searching in Microsoft Word

 To access the search box, you have two options.
 You can either simply press the shortcut Ctrl + F or click on the Find option given in the Home tab at the top.
 Either will bring search functionality on the left side of the screen which you can use to find anything on the document.
 The items that you found during this search will be listed under the search box.
 You can easily navigate through them using the arrows given next to the search box.